 Note: Most climbing roses (hybrid teas) bloom two or more times every season: first on old canes and then on the current season's growth.
 So if you prune in late winter (about the time forsythia blooms), you'll get boatloads of flowers later in the season.
 For old-fashioned climbers that only bloom once in the summer, prune just after flowering has stopped.

 When it's time to prune, remove any dead, diseased, damaged, or crossing canes and canes that are narrower than a pencil.
-When all you've got is the main canes left, cut back the side shoots from these main canes to about 2 to 3 inches (5 to 7.5 cm) to keep them in line.
+When all you've got are the main canes left, cut back the side shoots from these main canes to about 2 to 3 inches (5 to 7.5 cm) to keep them in line.

 As always, deadhead your climbers to keep them blooming, but just until fall — allowing hips to develop helps the plant enter dormancy, which will help it overwinter properly.